Making Government Work for Kansans

 - Working for Kansas, not party: Kansans are pragmatic and expect their leaders to work together whenever possible to deliver results.
-As of November 2019, 73% of the bills I’ve supported are bipartisan.
+That's why as of November 2020, more than 70% of the bills I’ve supported are bipartisan.

 More on Making Government Work for Kansans

 In the first bill she’s supporting since being sworn in for a second term, Representative Sharice Davids today announced she will once again co-sponsor the For the People Act (H.R.
 1).
 The sweeping package of reforms would make government work for Kansans by rolling back the dominance of big money in politics, protecting and strengthening voting rights, and fighting corruption in Washington.

 Representative Sharice Davids today voted to pass a coronavirus relief package after months of calling on congressional leaders to reach a bipartisan deal that would get aid to Kansas families, workers, small businesses and health care centers.
 The package passed the House along with an omnibus spending bill that included several other legislative priorities championed by Davids, including addressing surprise medical billing and flood prevention.

 Representative Sharice Davids helped Overland Park-based company Danolyte Global receive approval from the Environmental Protection Agency (EPA) for their disinfectant to fight against COVID-19.
 Davids visited Danolyte’s offices today to see their production first-hand.
 [See attached photo.]